albedosehen/templates/python-uv-django/README.md

 4. Configure SSL/TLS certificates
 5. Set up monitoring and logging
 6. Regular backups of database and media files

+**Note**: The README.md file needs to exist for the [Dockerfile](./Dockerfile) COPY command and for [pyproject.toml](./pyproject.toml) readme reference to build successfully.
+You can adjust the files as needed to avoid the document requirement.

 ### Security Checklist